nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 [Globus.org](https://globus.org/).

 !!! info "Important Information"
-    For large data sets and/or for access by external users, consider using Globus Also, an institutional endpoint/ Collection is not required to use Globus;
+    For large data sets and/or for access by external users, consider using Globus.
-    you can set up a personal endpoint on your NERC VM and also in your local machine if you need to transfer large amounts of data.
+    An institutional endpoint/collection is not required to use Globus - you can set up a personal endpoint on your NERC VM and also on your local machine if you need to transfer large amounts of data.

 ### Setting up a Personal Globus Endpoint on NERC VM

 You can do this using [Globus Connect Personal](https://docs.globus.org/how-to/globus-connect-personal-linux/#running_with_no_gui) to configure an endpoint on your NERC VM.
-In general it is always fastest to setup a Personal endpoint on your NERC VM, and then use that endpoint for transfers to / from a local machine or any other shared or private Globus endpoints.
+In general, it is always fastest to setup a Personal endpoint on your NERC VM, and then use that endpoint for transfers to/from a local machine or any other shared or private Globus endpoints.

-You can find instrctions for downloading and installing the Globus Connect Personal on the [Globus web site](https://docs.globus.org/how-to/).
+You can find instructions for downloading and installing the Globus Connect Personal on the [Globus web site](https://docs.globus.org/how-to/).

 !!! tip "Helpful Tip"